 We reserve the right to increase monthly payments or recurring payments for marketing, support or web hosting in accordance with increases in costs for 3rd party software or hardware that occur at the suppliers of The Company.
 At least two months notice will always be given before any prices are altered.
 The Client is free to relocate the affected services during this period unless The Client is bound to a contract, in which case the Terms of the contract must be adhered to and will supersede these default Terms and Conditions.

 4.1 The Company reserves the right to claim interest on overdue monies at the rate of 2% per month.

-4.2 Overdue accounts will result in a suspension of the web site if they are not paid up to date within 19 days of the original invoice being issued.
+4.2 Overdue hosting invoices will result in a suspension of the web site if they are not paid up to date within 19 days of the original invoice being issued.

-4.3 If an account is more than 28 days overdue then The Company can delete the web site without further recourse to The Client.
+4.3 If a hosting invoice is more than 28 days overdue then The Company can delete the web site without further recourse to The Client.

 5.1 Any claim by The Client which is based upon any defect in quality or condition of the services supplied or their failure to comply with the Quotation must be brought to the attention of The Company within one calendar month of the launch of the project.

 5.2 Where any valid claim in respect of the services supplied is notified to The Company in accordance with clause 5.1, The Company shall be entitled to repair the web site (or the part in question) free of charge, or at The Company’s sole discretion refund to The Client the price paid (or a proportionate part) but The Company shall have no further liability to The Client.